 Refer to circuit in Plotting Results of Noise Analysis, Example 2.
 In the previous example we swept the tail current to find the optimum value to minimise noise for a 1K source resistance.
 Here we extend the example further so that the run is repeated for a range of source resistances.
 The source resistance is varied by performing a parameter step on sourceR.
+This example can be found at Examples/SIMetrix/Sweep/Noise_Param_param.sxsch.
 Here is what the dialog settings are for the multi-step run: